ionic-team/ionic-portals/website/docs/getting-started/iOS.md

 To display the Portal, you use the [PortalWebView](../reference/ios/portal-webview) class.
 You pass in a reference to the current view's frame, and the Portal class obtained by `id` from the PortalManager class.

+For SwiftUI, use the [PortalWebUIView](../refernce/ios/portal-webuiview) struct.
+Pass in a reference to the portal, and use SwiftUI Layout to do the rest.

 <Tabs
     defaultValue="uikit"
     values={[